• Use Cases

 Salesforce Integration

-Update revenue and cancellation context inside Salesforce from event-driven rules.
+Update revenue and cancellation context using each workspace's own Salesforce credentials.

 Open link